PEtab-dev/petab_sciml/doc/format.rst

 covered by the YAML format), may suit some tools, especially outside biology.
 The PEtab SciML standard remains useful across formats by providing a high-level abstraction that connects the dynamical model and NN components regardless of representation.
-For example, leveraging this abstraction, PEtab.jl can accept a `DifferentialEquations.jl <https://diffeq.sciml.ai/>`_ ``ODEProblem`` together with NNs defined in `Lux.jl <https://lux.csail.mit.edu/>`_.
-If adding support for other formats, to **thoroughly test correctness**, the PEtab SciML test suite can be adapted by replacing the NN and/or model files to match the formats any importer targets.
+For example, leveraging this abstraction, PEtab.jl provides a Julia interface to create the PEtab tables and can accept a `DifferentialEquations.jl <https://diffeq.sciml.ai/>`_ ``ODEProblem`` as the model together with NNs defined in `Lux.jl <https://lux.csail.mit.edu/>`_.
+If adding support for other formats, to **thoroughly test correctness**, the PEtab SciML `test suite <https://github.com/sebapersson/petab_sciml_testsuite>`_ can be adapted by replacing the NN and/or model files to match the formats any importer targets.

 Dealing with arrays
 ~~~~~~~~~~~~~~~~~~~